spiffe/spiffe/standards/WIT-SVID.md

 When choosing a proof of possession mechanism, consider how the characteristics of the mechanism will mitigate the impact of an attacker intercepting the WIT-SVID, proof of possession and potentially the request itself.
 There are broadly two scenarios to consider:

 - Tampering: When the attacker intercepts and modifies a legitimate request to be malicious.
-- Replay: When the attacker intercepts the request and uses the WIT-SVID and PoP and uses these to make their own request.
+- Replay: When the attacker intercepts the request and uses the WIT-SVID and PoP to make their own request.

 A key characteristic to consider is how tightly scoped the proof of possession is, that is, how specific it is to the request being made by the sender.